linea-it/tno/frontend/user_docs/docs/release-notes/latest-release.md

 <!-- 03-2024-ca-uncertainties-release.md -->

-# Predictions with CA Uncertainties
+# Dynamic Maps

-Release date: September 5th, 2024.
+Release date: February 11th, 2025.

 Main updates include dynamic maps in the occultation detail page the introduction of a subscription service.